calebthewood/newline-d3/README.md

 Note to self, svg animations exist, but they should be avoided.
 Use CSS.
 JS animations also exist, but whenever possible, use CSS.
 It's better, more and more performant.

+## Lesson 5: Animating Line Graph

+## Lesson 6: Interactions

+### Browser Events
+Browser has a wide array of events we can listen for and repsond to.
+Most common being the click event.